I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Abstract

 \section{Abstract}

-Generic AI auto-complete for message composition often fails to capture the nuance of personal identity, requiring significant editing.
-While harmless in low-stakes settings, for users of Augmentative and Alternative Communication (AAC) devices, who rely on such systems for everyday communication, this editing burden is particularly acute.
-Intuitively, the need for edits would be lower if language models were personalized to the communication of the specific user.
-While technically feasible, such personalization raises socio-technical questions: what are the implications of logging one’s own conversations, and how does personalization affect privacy, authorship, and control?
-We explore these questions through an autoethnographic study in three phases: (1) seven months of collecting all the lead author’s AAC communication data, (2) fine-tuning a model on this dataset, and (3) three months of daily use of personalized AI suggestions.
-We reflect on these phases through continuous diary entries and interaction logs.
+Generic AI auto-complete for message composition often fails to capture the nuance of personal identity, requiring editing.
+While harmless in low-stakes settings, for users of Augmentative and Alternative Communication (AAC) devices, who rely on such systems to communicate, this burden is severe.
+Intuitively, the need for edits would be lower if language models were personalized to the specific user's communication.

-Our findings highlight the value of personalization as well as implications on privacy, authorship, and blurring the boundaries of self-expression.
+While personalization is technically feasible, it raises questions about how such systems affect AAC users’ agency, identity, and privacy.
+We conducted an autoethnographic study in three phases: (1) seven months of collecting all the lead author’s AAC communication data, (2) fine-tuning a model on this dataset, and (3) three months of daily use of personalized AI suggestions.
+We observed that: logging everyday conversations reshaped the author’s sense of agency, model training selectively amplified or muted aspects of his identity, and suggestions occasionally resurfaced private details outside their original context.

+Our findings show that ultra-personalized AAC reshapes communication by continually renegotiating agency, identity, and privacy between user and model.
+We highlight design directions for building personalized AAC technology that supports expressive, authentic communication.